Your network contains an Active Directory domain named contoso.com.

 Answer : B

-Your network contains an Active Directory domain named contoso.com.
-The domain contains a file server named Server1 that runs Windows Server 2012 R2.
+Your network contains an Active Directory domain named adatum.com.
+The domain has a certification authority (CA) named CA1.

 Answer : D